night/discourse-auth-twitch/README.md

 discourse-auth-twitch
 =====================

-Twitch API OAuth for Discourse
+Twitch Auth for Discourse

 Installation Instructions (for Docker installations):

 * Open your container app.yml
-* Register a new Twitch API application at http://www.twitch.tv/kraken/oauth2/clients/new if you haven't already.
+* Register a new Twitch API application at https://dev.twitch.tv/console/apps if you haven't already.
   * For the Redirect API: http(s)://example.com/auth/twitch/callback
 * Under section ```env:``` your Twitch API credentials must be added:
 ```